Recycling. Return Home

 Christmas Cards

-Link to The Woodland Trust Are you the type who thinks ahead?
-If so, 30 minutes with a pair of scissors can save you pounds next December; simply cut out parts of the front picture to use as parcel tags, or use blank bits for shopping lists etc. Alternatively you can take your used cards to participating Tesco, WH Smith, Marks and Spencer and TK Maxx stores (in January), to support the Woodland Trust (click the silver ball to link) raising funds to plant new woodland; this scheme is supported by many councils, Cleanaway and Nat.
+Are you the type who thinks ahead?
+If so, 30 minutes with a pair of scissors can save you pounds next December; simply cut out parts of the front picture to use as parcel tags, or use blank bits for shopping lists etc. Alternatively you can take your used cards to participating Tesco, WH Smith, Marks and Spencer and TK Maxx stores (in January), to support the Woodland Trust (search for Christmas Cards on their site) raising funds to plant new woodland; this scheme is supported by many councils, Cleanaway and Nat.
 Assoc. of Waste Disposal Officers.

 Also we received this suggestion from Tim Kasser (USA):